Your front desk is the main reason patients leave your practice.

 Believe it or not, 96% of patients in a 35,000-patient study revealed that their primary frustration about their physician practice was related to poor customer service.

-Your other option is to hire a consultant to come into your practice and train your team, but this can cost you thousands of dollars.
-However, by attending this online training session, your entire front desk team will receive the proven training strategies necessary to provide the exceptional service required to keep your patients happy and coming back.
+On Wednesday, July 27th at 1pm ET, send your entire front desk team to this upcoming, 90-minute online training session with practice service and management expert, Tracy Bird, FACMPE, CPC, CPMA, CEMC, CPC-I. Your other option is to hire a consultant to come into your practice and train your team, but this can cost you thousands of dollars.
+By attending this 60-minute online training session, your entire front desk team will receive the proven training strategies necessary to provide the exceptional service required to improve patient satisfaction and keep your patients coming back.

 When an active patient leaves your practice it’s like throwing your money into the garbage.
 It’s so much harder and more expensive to bring in new patients than to keep your existing ones.
-You should do everything possible to help your front desk have a positive impact on your patients, and this online training is the answer.
+You should do everything possible to improve patient satisfaction in your front office, and this online training is the answer.

 - Incorporate the perfect phone greeting and send patient satisfaction through the roof